Coronavirus school closures to continue in Washington state through the end of the school year

 Many of the students she works with have a history of truancy, and she worries about those students falling even further behind.
 “I kinda feel like I am a salesperson, and I’m on this car lot, and I’m waiting to sell something,” said Cushman.

 The state has waived requirements this year for schools to make up the days missed.
-But Reykdal, the state superintendent, said last week he’s considering lengthening the school day once classes are back in session, to make up for lost time.
+But Reykdal said last week he’s considering lengthening the school day once classes are back in session, to make up for lost time.

 When will it be safe to reopen schools?